unjs/unenv/README.md

 ## Nightly release channel

-You can use nightly release channel to try latest changes in `main` branch via [`unenv-nightly`](https://www.npmjs.com/package/unenv-nightly).
+You can use the nightly release channel to try the latest changes in the `main` branch via [`unenv-nightly`](https://www.npmjs.com/package/unenv-nightly).

 If directly using `unenv` in your project: